Baa Baaa Black Sheep (film)

-Baa Baaa Black Sheep is a 2018 Indian action comedy film starring Anupam Kher, Manish Paul, Annu Kapoor, Manjari Phadnis & Kay Kay Menon in lead roles.
-The film is directed by Vishwas Paandya and produced by Anand Swarup Agarwal & Krishna Datla while it's presented by Soham Rockstar.
+Baa Baaa Black Sheep is a 2018 Indian action comedy film starring Anupam Kher, Manish Paul, Annu Kapoor, Manjari Phadnis and Kay Kay Menon in lead roles.
+The film is directed by Vishwas Paandya and produced by Anand Swarup Agarwal and Krishna Datla.
 The film was released on 23 March 2018.
-It is a standalone sequel to critical hit Mickey Virus.
+It is a standalone sequel to Mickey Virus.

 Plot

 Baa Baa Black Sheep is the story of Baba, who is still trying to find his bearings.
 Baba's father, Charudutt Sharma who is a boring Cashew nut dealer for everyone, reveals to a shocked Baba on his 25th birthday that actually they are a family of hit men since the past 12 generations, and now Baba has to take over as the 13th.
 On the other hand, Baba's love interest Angelina runs a Beach Cafe.
 Her father Brian Morris is a retired art teacher, but fuels his greed for money and excitement, by selling fakes of an old Renoir painting that his family has inherited.
 With Baba and Angelina, both keeping their respective secrets, problems start when Kamya, an art gallery owner, wants the original Renoir and blackmails the Home Minister, Utpal Shivalkar for it.
 Drugs, Contract killings and blackmail account for ACP Shivraj entering the scene trying to find out the connection between all the chaos.